What is a limited liability partnership (LLP)?

 0 comments | Tags: ,

-A Limited Liability Partnership (often called an LLP) is a legal structure for business, which can be contrasted with forms such as the sole trader and private company limited by shares.
+A Limited Liability Partnership (often called an LLP) is a type of business structure that combines elements of a partnership and a corporation.
+It provides limited liability protection to its partners, which means that the personal assets of the partners are generally protected from the business’s debts and liabilities.
+The LLP can be contrasted with other forms such as the sole trader and private company limited by shares.

-While it sounds similar, it’s also different to a general partnership and limited partnership.
+While it sounds similar, it’s different from a general partnership and limited partnership.
 It can be used, with slight variations, anywhere in the United Kingdom.

 Need a little help managing your LLP?